asimihsan/tablequeryjs/README.md

 # tablequeryjs

 Use textual queries to filter tables.

+-   Execute arbitrarily complex queries, using parenthesis and logical operators.
+-   Confirm the validity of queries in real time; indicated as a coloured outline around the search field.
+-   Execute queries on any column name.
+-   Re-use old queries; the last five queries are persisted and available via a dropdown.

+## Example

 See the HTML example page online here:

 [http://www.asimihsan.com.s3.amazonaws.com/tablequeryjs/test/basic_example.html](http://www.asimihsan.com.s3.amazonaws.com/tablequeryjs/test/basic_example.html)